 In connection with the Merger, all options outstanding as of December 13, 1994 became vested and employees were given the choice to (i) cancel options outstanding as of December 13, 1994 and receive cash and shares of common stock according to a formula included in the merger agreement or (ii) convert such options into new options based on a formula included in the merger agreement.
 The amount of cash and shares of common stock issued was equal to the product of (i) the number of shares of common stock subject to such options submitted for cancellation and (ii) the excess of (1) \$18.50 over (2) the per share exercise price of such options (such product, the "Option Value Amount").
-The Option Value Amount was paid as follows: 40% of such amount was paid in cash, and 60% of such amount (the "Option Stock Amount") was paid in the number of shares of common stock obtained by dividing the Option Stock Amount by \$15.42.
-In connection with the cancellation of stock options, the Company paid a total of \$5.5 in cash and issued 538,307 shares of common stock to option holders.
+The Option Value Amount (the "Option Stock Amount") was paid in the number of shares of common stock detamount was paid in cash, and 60% of such amount (the "Option Stock Amount") was paid in the number of shares of common stock options, the Company paid a total of \$5.5 in cash and issued 538,307 shares of common stock to option holders.
 The value of such amounts were considered transaction costs of the merger and therefore were not treated as compensation expense.
 Also, a total of 562,532 options were reissued as a result of option conversions at exercise prices between \$11.293 and \$16.481.